Generic Name: droxidopa

 |Hypertension||0||2 (1.5)||1 (0.9)||8 (7.0)|

 Note: n=number of patients.
-Table displays adverse reactions that were reported in greater than 5% of patients in the Northera group and with at least a 3% greater incidence in the Northera group than in the placebo group.
+Adverse reactions that were reported in greater than 5% of patients in the Northera group and with at least a 3% greater incidence in the Northera group than in the placebo group were from Study 306.